So What Exactly Is The Practice Of Mindfulness Therapy?

 Saying "mindful therapy" instead of "mindfulness therapy" on occasion doesn't mean that Ladner and Bien are wrong or stupid or that you should ignore their works.
-There is room to argue the grammatical pedantic and semantics of how mindfulness therapy and mindful therapy may imply slightly different things but, as mentioned above, this field is fairly recent to psychology.
+There is room to argue the grammatical pedantic and semantics of how mindfulness therapy and mindful therapy may imply slightly different things but, as mentioned above, this field is fairly recent to psychology and mental health providers.
 The fact that there are two slightly different terms for it shouldn't scare us away from people who use a less common version of the phrase.
 If this article piques your interest in mindfulness therapy, please don't be afraid to look into the links provided above - as well as those provided below - for more information.

 Now that that is out of the way, we can back to the question of what mindfulness therapy is.